 US financial sector firm First Horizon Corporation has now disclosed that it has been hacked, resulting in several of its customers, online bank accounts being breached.
-Personal data was disclosed in the breach and funds stolen from their accounts.
+Personal data was disclosed in the breach and funds were stolen from their accounts.

 A regional financial services company, the First Horizon Corporation currently has $84bn (£60.5bn) worth of assets and provides a wide range of options to its customers, including banking, wealth management and capital market.
 First Horizon Bank is the US enterprise’s banking subsidiary, now operating a network comprising hundreds of bank branches across 12 different states in southeast America.